-Additionally the security, stability and resiliency of the Internet DNS was also assured by the NTIA’s oversight of the IANA function which was carried out by the mechanisms documented in section 2 of this proposal.
-The CWG transition seeks to maintain or improve on all of these as follows:
+Additionally, the security, stability, and resiliency of the Internet DNS was also assured by the NTIA’s oversight of the IANA function which was carried out by the mechanisms documented in Section II of this proposal.
+The CWG-Stewardship transition seeks to maintain or improve on all of these as follows:

-Root Zone Management Process Administrator for changes to the Root zone – The CWG-Stewardship has recommended that the approval function of the NTIA for changes to the Root Zone and its Whois database should not be replaced post-transition because it does not contribute in a significant fashion to the security, stability and resiliency of the Internet DNS.
+Root Zone Management Process Administrator for changes to the Root Zone: The CWG-Stewardship has recommended that the approval function of the NTIA for changes to the Root Zone and its WHOIS database should not be replaced post-transition because it does not contribute in a significant fashion to the security, stability, and resiliency of the Internet DNS.

-Root Zone Management Process Administrator for changes to the Root zone environment (such as the introduction of DNSSEC) – This CWG-Stewardship recommends that this approval function be maintained via a multistakeholder process TBD because it is critical to maintaining the security, stability and resiliency of the Internet DNS.
+Root Zone Management Process Administrator for changes to the Root Zone environment (such as the introduction of DNSSEC): This CWG-Stewardship recommends that this approval function be maintained via a standing Committee (see Section III.A.III) because it is critical to maintaining the security, stability and resiliency of the Internet DNS.

-IANA Functions Contract Administrator – The IANA Functions Contract and its oversight by the NTIA are considered key elements for the security, stability and resiliency of the Internet DNS.
-As such, the CWG-Stewardship recommends the creation of the PTI within ICANN, thus benefiting from the existing and strengthened accountability mechanisms and protections against capture.
+IANA Functions Contract Administrator: The IANA Functions Contract and its oversight by the NTIA are considered key elements for the security, stability, and resiliency of the Internet DNS.
+As such, the CWG-Stewardship recommends the creation of the PTI as an affiliate of ICANN and as the counterparty to a contract with ICANN, thus benefiting from the existing and strengthened accountability mechanisms and protections against capture.

-As to the oversight of the contract, the NITA’s role will be replaced and augmented by the CSC and the IFR oversight mechanisms thus improving the security, stability and resiliency of the Internet DNS.
+Contract Oversight: As to the oversight of the contract, the NTIA’s role will be replaced and augmented by the CSC and the IFR oversight mechanisms thus improving the security, stability, and resiliency of the Internet DNS.

 V.C.
-Meet the needs and expectation of the global customers and partners of the IANA services;
+Meet the needs and expectation of the global customers and partners of the IANA services

-The CWG-Stewardship’s December 1st public consultation on its first transition proposal confirmed overwhelming satisfaction of the global customers and partners of IANA.
+The CWG-Stewardship’s 1 December Public Comment on its first transition proposal confirmed the overwhelming satisfaction of the global customers and partners of ICANN’s IANA department.

-As such, the CWG-Stewardship’s proposal ensures that PTI will continue to provide the IANA Function to its global customers and partners post transition in essentially the same manner it does today.
+As such, the CWG-Stewardship’s proposal ensures that PTI will continue to provide the IANA Function to its global customers and partners post-transition in essentially the same manner it does today.

 The CWG-Stewardship proposal is the result of extensive community dialogue and input.
-Additionally, the CWG-Stewardship’s transition proposal has been approved by the multi-stakeholder community which participated in its development as well as by the CWG-Stewardship’s designated chartering organizations.
+Additionally, the CWG-Stewardship’s transition proposal has been approved by the multi-stakeholder community, which participated in its development as well as by the CWG-Stewardship’s designated chartering organizations.

 V.D.
-Maintain the openness of the Internet.
+Maintain the openness of the Internet

 The CWG-Stewardship’s transition proposal does not contemplate any changes which would in any way affect the openness of the Internet.
-This includes continued support IANA customers on the OFAC list of the USG.
+This includes continued support IANA customers on the Office of Foreign Assets Control (OFAC) list of the U.S. Government.

 V.E.
-The proposal must not replace the NTIA role with a government-led or an intergovernmental organization solution.
+The proposal must not replace the NTIA role with a government-led or an intergovernmental organization solution

-NTIA’s oversight of the IANA function is documented in section 2 of this proposal and includes the following roles:
+NTIA’s oversight of the IANA function is documented in Section II of this proposal and includes the following roles:

-Post Transition establishes a PTI within the ICANN structure, thus benefiting from the existing accountability mechanisms and prevention of capture including by governments.
+Establishment of PTI: Post-transition establishment of a PTI as an affiliate of ICANN, thus benefiting from the existing accountability mechanisms and prevention of capture, including by governments.

-Root Zone Management Process Administrator for changes to the Root Zone: The CWG-Stewardship’s recommends that the approval function of the NTIA for changes to the Root Zone and its Whois database should not be replaced post-transition.
+Root Zone Management Process Administrator for changes to the Root Zone: The CWG-Stewardship’s recommends that the approval function of the NTIA for changes to the Root Zone and its WHOIS database should not be replaced post-transition.

-Root Zone Management Process Administrator for changes to the Root zone environment (such as the introduction of DNSSEC): The CWG-Stewardship recommends that this approval function be maintained via a multi-stakeholder process which will not be government-led or an inter-governmental organization.
+Root Zone Management Process Administrator for changes to the Root Zone environment (such as the introduction of DNSSEC): The CWG-Stewardship recommends that this approval function be maintained via a multi-stakeholder process, which will not be government-led or an inter-governmental organization.